RiQhy/Expert-spoon/README.md

 # Fitness Tracker
 App was made with kotlin. <br>
 App for training and following your progress.
 School project.

+# Starting The Project
+Use Android Studio and emulator or your own phone.

+# What can you do in the app?

 # The Crew
-Chrisu The Weak - Log Keeper <br>
+Christian Olkkonen - Log Keeper <br>
-Emil Zohaib - Decider <br>
+Emil Zghaib - Decider <br>
 Semen Morozov - Expert Coder <br>
-RiQ - Faciliator
+Riku Nokelainen - Faciliator